 Taking charge of your diet can be the first step to removing toxic thoughts and habits.

 An excellent diet—will increase your energy and attitude—and may help more than antidepressants.

-Avoiding junk foods can boost your energy levels and attitude towards life more than any antidepressant.
+Avoiding junk foods can boost your energy levels and attitude toward life more than any antidepressant.

 Obesity is no help for any person who wants to increase their energy levels.

-If you need to lose weight, if your weight saps energy or you want to have more you can use this easy plan to lose 20 pounds in 3 months without suffering.
+If you need to lose weight, if your weight saps energy or you want to have more you can use The Hashi Mashi Plan to lose 20 pounds in 3 months without suffering.

 Here is an excellent start to improving the nourishment of your body and mind:

 - Drink a tall glass of water with a real lemon wedge when you wake up.

 - Have half a grapefruit with breakfast.

 - Eat oatmeal, hot or cold, with water, 1% organic milk, almond milk, or cashew milk.